How I’m Healing My Skin

 This post contains affiliate links.
 Learn what that means here.

 I haven’t talked much about my skin here on the blog.
 Mostly because there are still so many other things to focus on (gut issues, hashimoto’s, heavy metals, chicken poppers, you know…) but also because I still don’t have it figured out.
 Part of me wanted to hold back because I didn’t have all of the answers, but here’s the thing… I’ll never have all of the answers.
-I’ve struggled with my skin and acne since I was 10 years old, and though I don’t have it all figured out, I wanted to use my platform to share encouragement, and what’s working for me.
+I’ve struggled with my skin I was 10 years old, and though I don’t have it all figured out, I wanted to use my platform to share encouragement, and what’s working for me.

 Skin problems are really hard.
 It’s so hard to get to the bottom of, and pretty impossible to completely ignore.
 Our skin is one of the last things to heal in our body, so it takes tons of time to effectively heal it.
 I am titling this blog post “How I’m Healing” rather than “How I Healed”, because I’m still not there.
 However, I have made a fair amount of change as of late I wanted to share.

 This before and during photo still isn’t easy to share… there’s risk in vulnerability.
 My skin is still far from perfect.
 But my health is a journey that is far from over.
 So here it goes… my before and during on healing my skin…

 On the left, you’ll see a particularly bad flare from summer 2017.
 I was stressed, I was eating too much sugar, and I was trying tons of skincare that was only making my skin worse.
 It didn’t look like this every day… but it did look like this many times throughout my life.
 On the right, you’ll see my skin now, in March 2018.